isle-project/isle-editor/docs/components/revealer.md

 # Revealer

-An ISLE component that instructors to selectively reveal or hide children content.
+An ISLE component that instructors may use to selectively reveal or hide children content to all users.

 #### Example: